ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- This is positioned around 397px vertically.
+- This element is positioned around 397px vertically.
 - Tinted cyan, blinks white when bonus points are awarded
 - This blinks when awarding bonus points.
-- This is the lowest layer.
+- This element is the lowest layer.

 ---